 Section 14 of the Child Support Guidelines indicates that a variation order can be made if there has been any change in circumstances that would result in a different child support order.
 The most common change is to the payor parent’s income, which will result in the amount of support being adjusted to the Table amount applicable for that new income.

-Other changes in circumstances include a move by the custodial parent that has increased the cost of the other parent’s access visits or parenting time with the child, or if the child has withdrawn from parental control, finished a post-secondary degree, or begun spending 40% or more time with the support-paying parent.
+Other changes in circumstances include a move by the custodial parent that has increased the cost of the other parent’s parenting time with the child, or if the child has withdrawn from parental control, finished a post-secondary degree, or begun spending 40% or more time with the support-paying parent.